 Proficiency in spoken English

-In 2020–21, proficiency was highest among clients whose main language spoken at home (other than English) was grouped as Northern European languages (other than English), with 74% of clients reporting they spoke English very well and a further 20% reporting they spoke English well.
-English proficiency was lowest among clients whose main language other than English was grouped as Eastern Asian languages, with 25% rating their English proficiency as very well (Supplementary table CLIENTS.8).
+In 2019–20, proficiency was rated highest among clients whose main language spoken at home (other than English) was grouped as Northern European languages (other than English); with 71% of clients reporting they spoke English very well and a further 22% reporting they spoke English well.
+English proficiency was rated lowest among clients whose main language other than English was grouped as Eastern Asian languages, with 24% rating their English proficiency as very well (Supplementary table CLIENTS.8).

 Living alone may be a sign of social disadvantage (De Vaus and Qu 2015).
 For some, it is associated with lower income, low participation in the labour force and lower levels of education.
-Living alone has also been shown to be a substantial risk factor for loneliness (AIHW 2021).
+Living alone has also been shown to be a risk factor for social isolation (AIHW 2017).
 With limited economic resources and social networks, lone persons may be more vulnerable to homelessness.
 In 2016, 24% of households in Australia consisted of a lone person (ABS 2017).

-The most common living arrangement reported by clients at the beginning of support in 2020–21 was lone parent with 1 or more children (33% or over 84,900), followed by lone persons (32% or over 82,000) and other family groups (13% or about 32,400) (Supplementary table CLIENTS.10).
-Female clients were more likely than male clients to be living as a single parent with 1 or more children (39% females compared with 23% males) while males were more likely than females to be living alone (42% males compared with 24% females).
-Among the states and territories, Tasmania (45%) and the Australian Capital Territory (44%) had higher proportions of SHS clients living alone than the national rate (32%).
-Queensland (38%) had the highest proportion of clients living as a single parent with child/ren.
+The most common living arrangement reported by clients at the beginning of support in 2019–20 was lone parent with 1 or more children (34% or around 91,700), followed by lone persons (30% or around 81,600) and couples with 1 or more children (13% or around 33,800) (Figure CLIENTS.4).
+Female clients were more likely than male clients to be living as a single parent with 1 or more children (41% females compared with 24% males) while males were more likely than females to be living alone (41% males compared with 23% females).

 The National Disability Insurance Scheme (NDIS) supports people with a permanent and significant disability which affects their ability to take part in everyday activities.
 It is jointly governed and funded by the Australian and participating states and territory governments.
-The NDIS began its national rollout on 1 July 2016, and had been made available to all eligible Australians as of 1 July 2020 (NDIS 2020).
-Further details about the NDIS are provided in the Technical notes.
+The NDIS began its national rollout on 1 July 2016, it was expected to be fully implemented by July 2020 (DPS 2019).
+Further details about the NDIS are provided in the Technical information.

 The NDIS participation indicator was introduced into the Specialist Homelessness Services Collection (SHSC) from 1 July 2019.
 A participant in the NDIS is an individual who reports they are receiving an agreed package of support through the National Disability Insurance Scheme.
 The NDIS question is asked of all clients at the start of a support period by SHS agency.
 Data are only available for clients who only had support period(s) starting from 1 July 2019 onwards.

-In 2020–21, 4.1% (around 9,500) of SHS clients indicated that they were receiving a package of support through the NDIS, ranging from 2.1% in the Northern Territory to 5.8% in Victoria.
-There was a high level of not stated responses for this measure: around 42,000 clients in 2020–21 (Supplementary table CLIENTS.17), similar to the previous year.
+In 2019–20, 3% (almost 6,400) of SHS clients indicated that they were receiving a package of support through the NDIS, ranging from 2% in Western Australia, South Australia, Queensland and the Northern Territory to 4% in Victoria, the Australian Capital Territory and Tasmania.
+There was a high level of not stated responses for this indicator in 2019–20: 15% or more than 43,300 clients (Supplementary table CLIENTS.17).

-Among those clients whose housing status was known at the beginning of their first support period in 2020–21 (supplementary table CLIENTS.11):
+Among those clients whose housing status was known at the beginning of their first support period in 2019–20:

-Income support was high among SHS clients with 81% of clients aged 15 and over receiving some form of government payment as their main source of income at the time they sought support in 2020–21 (Supplementary table CLIENTS.16).
-The most common government payments were JobSeeker (33% or 60,350 clients), Parenting Payment (17% or 30,900) and Disability Support Pension (15% or 27,700).
-Around 1 in 10 (8.7%) of clients reported income from employment as their main source and 9.1% reported having no income.
+Income support was high among SHS clients with 77% of clients aged 15 and over receiving some form of government payment as their main source of income at the time they sought support in 2019–20 (Supplementary table CLIENTS.16).
+The most common government payments were Newstart Allowance (30% or about 58,300 clients), Parenting Payment (17% or 32,800) and Disability Support Pension (15% or 28,200).
+A total of 9% reported income from employment as their main source and 10% reported having no income.

-Data collected by specialist homelessness agencies are based on support periods or episodes of assistance provided to clients (see Technical notes for further information).
-Clients may have had more than 1 support period in 2020–21, either with the same agency at different times or with different agencies.
-In 2020–21:
+Data collected by specialist homelessness agencies are based on support periods or episodes of assistance provided to clients (see Technical information for further information).
+Clients may have had more than 1 support period in 2019–20, either with the same agency at different times or with different agencies.
+In 2019–20: